7 Must-Visit Rockhounding Sites in Idaho

 CRYSTALIS Wholesale 100 Carats Natural Red Garnet Raw Crystals – Loose Gemstone Bulk for Jewelry Making, Chakra Healing, Meditation, and DIY Crafts

-Premium-Quality Raw Garnet Crystals: Hand-selected rough garnet stones, perfect for wire wrapping, tumbling, and gemstone collections.
+Premium-Quality Raw Garnet Crystals: Hand-selected rough stones ideal for tumbling, wire wrapping, and display pieces.

 $18.99